elixir-ecto/postgrex/README.md

 ## OID type encoding

-Unlike most Postgres client libraries Postgrex uses the binary protocol to talk to Postgres.
+PostgreSQL's wire protocol supports encoding types either as text or as binary.
+Unlike most client libraries Postgrex uses the binary protocol, not the text protocol.
 This allows for efficient encoding of types (e.g. 4-byte integers are encoded as 4 bytes, not as a string of digits) and automatic support for arrays and composite types.

-Unfortunately the Postgres binary protocol transports [OID types](http://www.postgresql.org/docs/current/static/datatype-oid.html#DATATYPE-OID-TABLE) as integers while the text protocol transports them as string of their name, if one exists, and otherwise as integer.
+Unfortunately the PostgreSQL binary protocol transports [OID types](http://www.postgresql.org/docs/current/static/datatype-oid.html#DATATYPE-OID-TABLE) as integers while the text protocol transports them as string of their name, if one exists, and otherwise as integer.

 This means you either need to supply oid types as integers or perform an explicit cast (which would